- 13 minutes to read

 Ordering Defined by the order they appear in the diagram file C4DiagramLanes.LaneOrder column — per-diagram, not a global Domain property

-Reuse A boundary label is just text; not reusable A Domain can appear in multiple C4 diagrams with different lane orders
+Reuse A boundary label is just text; not reusable A Domain can appear in multiple C4 diagrams with different boundary orders, boundary types, and nesting

-This means: reordering Domains in one C4 diagram does NOT affect the Domain's position in the BPM designer or any other C4 diagram.
-The order is always scoped to a specific diagram.
+This means: reordering, reclassifying, or nesting Domains in one C4 diagram does NOT affect the Domain's position or appearance in the BPM designer or any other C4 diagram.
+All boundary configuration is always scoped to a specific diagram.

 Connector / Relationship Mapping